Right Arrow

 Subcontractor accountability and dispute resolution

-• Subcontractor damage claims with irrefutable proof
+• Subcontractor damage claims with verifiable proof

-• Material delivery verification to prevent disputes
+• Material delivery verification to reduce likelihood of disputes

 • Safety violation documentation for charge-backs